 Tics occur very commonly in children who do not have Tourette's syndrome.
 In fact, up to 1 in 5 children will develop a tic at some stage.
 These tics are often minor and of little significance, usually come and go and often disappear within a year.

 In Tourette's syndrome, a child develops multiple tics which occur many times a day (often in bouts) and the tics last for more than one year.
+The child has a combination of motor and vocal tics.
 The tics cause some degree of difficulty in school or socially.
-The condition begins between 2-14 years of age (the average age is 7).
+The tics tend to come and go and sometimes cause more trouble than at other times.
+They may be worse when the child is anxious or stressed.
+They may be better when the child is concentrating on something else, such as an activity or task.
+Trying to prevent the tic causes a feeling of stress.

 There are several other symptoms that sometimes occur.
 These include: